 SLAVIC DEITIES

 The Slavic gods dwell close to the land—woven into the soil, the rivers, the thunder, and the grain.
 They move with the rhythms of nature and the turning of the seasons, mirroring the raw truths of life: birth and decay, war and harvest, love and fate.
 Some command the skies with flame and storm, like Perun the Thunderer; others dwell in the shadowed depths, like Veles the Serpent Lord.
 Goddesses such as Mokosh and Lada tend to fertility, weaving, and the sacred ties of hearth and kin.
 The Slavic pantheon lives in the breath of the world—in fields, forests, and firesides, where memory and reverence endure.
-To know them is to awaken something ancestral carried within.
+To know them is to awaken the connection carried within.

 Perun, The Thunderer